 NuFace

 It’s not surprising that NuFace is so popular since it’s been around for a very long time!
-They have kept their original ‘classic’ device and added extra attachments on to it, with models like the NuFace Mini (classic and Plus options), the Fix, and the Trinity+, for even better results.
+They have kept their original ‘classic’ feel (classic phased out this year in 2025), but updated to the NuFace Mini, the Fix, and the Trinity+, for even better results.

 ZIIP Halo